GeoTecINIT/OpenData4OpenCities/README.md

 16:30 – 17:00	Open Discussion and Conclusions for a workshop report and future outcomes.
 Joaquin Huerta, Fernando Benitez, Mehdi Moradi

 Keynote Speaker.
-Heleen Vollers

-Heleen is a Senior Management Consultant at Capgemini Consulting.
+Heleen Vollers: Senior Management Consultant at Capgemini Consulting.
 She works in the Public Insights & Data practice of Capgemini Consulting where she is a member of Capgemini’s global EU account.

 Heleen is actively involved in the development of the European Data Portal and associated services, on behalf of the European Commission – DG CONNECT.
 She is the stream lead on support services to countries as they mature on their Open Data journey and is in charge of stakeholder management.
 In addition, she leads the research work on measuring the level of Open Data maturity across Europe.